rjk51/pocket_money/README.md

 ### Getting Help

 If you have any questions or need assistance, feel free to open an issue or contact us through the provided communication channels.
-We're here to help!
+We're here to help! we are open for Pr so reach out anytime

 Thank you for contributing to **Pocket Money** and helping us empower young adults with part-time job opportunities!
 ## API Reference